Functional Data Analysis by Matrix Completion: Appendix

-This section contains additional plots from the simulation presented in Section \ref{sec:simulations} of the main article, as well as further simulation results.
 It was observed in Section \ref{sec:rank_simulations} that one may slightly underestimate the rank when employing the scree-plot approach, especially when data are generated under regime 2 (interlaced eigenvalues).
 In order to appreciate the impact of rank misspecification, we have calculated the normalised errors $\textrm{Err}(\cdot)$ of the estimators obtained with a rank choice of $2,4$ and $5$ when the true rank is $3$ and with a rank choice of $3,4,6$ and $7$ when the true rank is $5$ for four different cases of scenario A (namely $\delta=0.05$ and $\delta=0.1$ in the interlaced and non-interlaced regimes); we used $100$ replications for each case.
 Boxplots of the ratio between our method's error when the correct rank is used (in the denominator) and the error of our method when the rank is misspecified (in the numerator) are depicted in Figure \ref{mauvais_rang}.
 The red horizontal lines on the graphics indicate the level $1$.
 It is clear that \emph{underestimation} of the rank leads to more severe effects than \emph{overestimation}.
 In particular, overestimation of the rank seems to not affect performance, except in isolated outlying cases.
-This explains our earlier recommendation that one shoud not hesitate to choose a larger rank when in doubt.
+This explains our earlier recommendation that one should not hesitate to choose a larger rank when in doubt.